rtaph/RepData_PeerAssessment1/PA1_template.md

 >2.
 Make a panel plot containing a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).

+The pattern of activity is plotted below according to the weekday or weekend.
+Ther are clearly patterns that unite these cases.

 ```r
 bywkd  = aggregate(steps~int+wkd, fullplus, mean)